osquery/osquery/docs/wiki/development/creating-tables.md

 A table can be used in conjunction with other tables via operations like sub-queries and joins.
 This allows for a rich data exploration experience.
 While osquery ships with a default set of tables, osquery provides an API that allows you to create new tables.

 You can explore current schema here: [https://osquery.io/schema](https://osquery.io/schema/).
-Tables that are up for grabs in terms of development can be found on Github issues using the "virtual tables" + "[up for grabs tag](https://github.com/osquery/osquery/issues?q=is%3Aopen+is%3Aissue+label%3A%22virtual+tables%22)".
+Tables that are up for grabs in terms of development can be found on GitHub issues using the "virtual tables" + "[up for grabs tag](https://github.com/osquery/osquery/issues?q=is%3Aopen+is%3Aissue+label%3A%22virtual+tables%22)".

 ## New Table Walkthrough